BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Numerical examples

 We also evaluate the performance of the \pkg{BeSS} package in modeling several real data sets.
 Table~\ref{tab:data} lists these instances and their descriptions.
 All datasets are saved as \proglang{R} data objects and available online with this publication.

 We randomly split the data into a training set with two-thirds observations and a test set with remaining observations.
 Different best subset selection methods are used to identify the best sub-model.
-For each method, run time in seconds (Time) and size of selected model (MS) are recorded.
-We also included measurements of the predictive performance on test data according to the types of models as in Section~\ref{sec:simulate}.
+For each method, the run time in seconds (Time) and the size of selected model (MS) are recorded.
+We also include measurements of the predictive performance on test data according to the metrics as in Section~\ref{sec:simulate}.
 For reliable evaluation, the aforementioned procedure is replicated for 100 times.

 The modeling results are displayed in Table~\ref{tab:real}.
 Again in low-dimensional cases, \code{bess} has comparable performance with the state-of-art algorithms (branch-and-bound algorithm for linear models and complete enumeration algorithm and genetic algorithm for GLMs).
-Besides, \code{bess.gs} has comparable run times with \code{glmnet} and is considerably faster than \code{bess.seq} especially in high-dimensional cases.
+Besides, \code{bess.gs} has comparable run time with \code{glmnet} and is considerably faster than \code{bess.seq} especially in high-dimensional cases.